The Bash Shell

 - Incorrect, since

-was used before its filename when copyingrecombine/proteins.dat
+proteins-saved.datwas created in the directory above, since..was used before its filename when copyingrecombine/proteins.dat - Correct.

 - Incorrect, since

-directory. - Incorrect, since the
+proteins.datwas moved into therecombinedirectory. - Incorrect, since the

-directory was created in this current directory.
+recombinedirectory was created in this current directory.

 Organizing Directories and Files